India surpasses Brazil to take second spot in total coronavirus cases

 The coronavirus is only one of several battles India is fighting.
 Crippled by the lockdown, India’s economy shrank by 24 percent in the second quarter over the same period a year earlier, the largest drop ever recorded and the worst contraction of any major economy.

-Meanwhile, India is grappling with a major crisis on its border with China.
+Meanwhile, India is also grappling with a major crisis on its border with China.
 In June, the two countries engaged in their deadliest clash in nearly 50 years.
 Thousands of troops from both countries remain deployed at the disputed frontier and talks have failed to lower tensions.

 Indian government officials say that as testing increases, so too will cases.
-They point out that India fares well compared to some countries on measures of mortality due to the pandemic.
+They point out that India fares well compared to some countries on measures of mortality from the coronavirus.
 India has recorded about 50 deaths per million people due to covid-19, far lower than in either Brazil or the United States, where the same figure is more than 500.

 Experts believe that India’s lower death toll may be partly the result of its predominantly youthful population.
 Others speculate that some immunological factor might be making the disease less severe.
 The official figures also understate the true death toll, since an unknown number of deaths from covid-19 are being missed or misreported.